We use some essential cookies to make this website work.

 First published during the 2019 to 2022 Johnson Conservative government

-Health and Social Care Secretary Matt Hancock spoke about local measures to deal with the coronavirus (COVID-19) outbreak in Leicester.
+Health and Social Care Secretary Matt Hancock spoke about new measures introduced in Bolton to reduce the spread of coronavirus (COVID-19).

 Don’t include personal or financial information like your National Insurance number or credit card details.